SunaaRisu/SunaaRisu/README.md

 **`Student and Digital Craftsman`**

 I'm studying Embedded Systems Engineering at the University of Freiburg.
 My main interests are embedded programming and graphics programming.
-Since it is sometimes required for some projects, I also learned some web development.
+Since it is sometimes required for certain projects, I also learned some web development.

    <p align="left">
       <a href="https://github.com/SunaaRisu?tab=followers">